 “You deserve to be happy.
 You deserve to live a life that lights you up.
 Don’t ever forget that.” ~Coco Calla

 Toxic relationships can make you feel like you don’t deserve anything good.
-Your parents, teachers, school bullies, friends and other people in your childhood may have made you feel this way with the way they treated you.
-The beliefs that these people taught us (about both ourselves and the world around us) can be deep-rooted and hard to let go – but with a little intention and focus, it’s entirely possible.
+Your parents, teachers, school bullies, friends, and other people in your childhood may have made you feel this way with the way they treated you.
+The beliefs that these people taught us (about both ourselves and the world around us) can be deep-rooted and hard to let go of – but with a little intention and focus, it’s entirely possible.

 So how do you stop thinking this way?

 Start with unconditional self-acceptance – accept yourself without judgment, flaws and all.
 This video offers tips on developing unconditional self-acceptance and self-esteem.

 Things that can help you feel better about yourself and your life